AngelMunoz/Perla/docs/assets/docs/v1/features/fable.md

 then you can start with `dotnet perla serve` and it will automatically start the Fable Compilation in watch mode as well as the saturn dev server

-## TSX/JSX/JS/TS

-Something that is not well known but possible in things like webpack/vite/snowpack Fable setups is that you can mix TSX/JSX/JS/TS files with your Fable sources, Perla allows this as well so feel free to mix and match F# and JS/TS files without worrying about compatibility.

 ### Migrating from Webpack Based projects

 If for some reason you have a spare project based on webpack or you believe in Perla and want to proceed further here's a checklist you need to fill first

 - [x] You're not using SASS/LESS or any other CSS pre-processor
 - [x] You're not using CSS Modules (the popular solution, not the browser spec)
-- [x] You don't depend on Javascript Plugins to transform content at build time (like converting markdown to html)
+- [x] You don't depend on plugins that required node.js to run

 That's it.